Neural Stem cells therapy for Parkinson Disease

 Is there a cure for Parkinson’s Disease?

-For advanced parkinson’s disease cases some doctors also recommend using dopamine agonists and different groups of active ingredients with each other, but this approach is very challenging because the symptoms and side effects of each medication can be very different lead to an unexpected response to the combined medications.
-Current Stem cell clinical trials have limitations but stem cell research has shown promising results to halt disease progression.
-Isolated neural stem cells have the ability to differentiate into dopamine-producing neurons, which are lost in Parkinson’s disease.
-Preliminary clinical trials used neurons from pluripotent stem cells however the researchers were injecting stem cell-derived neurons into the brains of Parkinson’s patients resulting in complications.
-The Regeneration Center uses the latest stem cell technology and advances in stem cell manufacturing to contain the disease and improved motor function without the same risk as using IPSC cells.
+For advanced Parkinson’s disease cases, some doctors also recommend using dopamine agonists and different groups of active ingredients with each other.
+Still, this approach is very challenging because each medication’s symptoms and side effects can differ, leading to an unexpected response to the combined medications.
+Current stem cell clinical trials have limitations, but stem cell research has shown promising results for halting disease progression.
+Isolated neural stem cells can differentiate into dopamine-producing neurons lost in Parkinson’s disease.
+Preliminary clinical trials used neurons from pluripotent stem cells; however, the researchers injected stem cell-derived neurons into the brains of Parkinson’s patients, resulting in complications.
+The Regeneration Center uses the latest stem cell technology and advances in stem cell manufacturing to contain the disease and improve motor function without the same risk as using IPSC cells.
 Our ongoing research is focused on the best methods to turn stem cells into neurons, the ideal type of stem cells to use, and the optimal delivery mechanisms.
-While there are still significant challenges to overcome, future of stem cell therapies and neural stem cell therapies offer an exciting alternative treatment to not just manage symptoms but slow or stop the progression of Parkinson’s disease.
+While there are still significant challenges to overcome, the future of stem cell therapies and neural stem cell therapies offer an exciting alternative treatment not just to manage symptoms but also to slow or stop the progression of Parkinson’s disease via dopamine cell replacement.

 Deep Brain Stimulation (DBS) & Surgical Interventions for PD

-For some patients with Parkinson’s that do not respond well to medication, they may be offered brain surgery as a treatment option.
+For some patients with Parkinson’s who do not respond well to medication, they may be offered brain surgery as a treatment option.
 There are very few surgical options for treating conditions like MS & PD, but the most common one is called deep brain stimulation (DBS).
-DBS involves surgically implanting a device in the brain that generates electrical impulses via a battery-operated neurostimulator.
+DBS involves surgically implanting a device in the Brain that generates electrical impulses via a battery-operated neurostimulator.
 The results of DBS are not very effective over the long term and carry a lot of risk due to the need for performing surgery on a patient who is already sick.
-Due to this risk, doctors and patients must weigh the potential risk with benefits and programmed pacemakers in the Brain should only be used in cases when drug therapy is no longer useful.
+Due to this risk, doctors and patients must weigh the potential risks with benefits, and programmed pacemakers in the Brain should only be used when drug therapy is no longer helpful.

 Stem Cell Treatment for Parkinson’s

-In Parkinson’s disease, specific nerve cells die in the brain.
-Clinical trials worldwide are therefore to find a new cure for parkinson’s by replacing these dead neural stem cells with dopaminergic neurons, new functional cells and neurotransmitters.
-One idea was to take stem cells from the bone marrow and implant them in the brain (stem cell injection, stem cell transplantation).
-According to the theory, the stem cells in the mind of the patient should convert into new, functional nerve cells, or at least compensate for deficits in people with parkinson’s disease.
+In Parkinson’s disease, specific nerve cells die in the Brain.
+Clinical trials worldwide are, therefore, to find a new cure for Parkinson’s by replacing these dead neural stem cells with dopaminergic neurons, new functional cells, and neurotransmitters.
+One idea was to take stem cells from the bone marrow and implant them in the Brain (stem cell injection, stem cell transplantation).
+According to the theory, the stem cells in the patient’s mind should convert into new, functional nerve cells or at least compensate for deficits in people with Parkinson’s disease.

 stages-of-parkinsons

-This approach sounded promising, but transplantation of bone marrow stem cell line did not always lead to the results wanted or ineffective and have potential harm to the patient.
-Since the development of adult stem cell therapy has discovered new methods to try to replicate/replace diseased cells using isolated and expanded mesenchymal cells ( MSC+).
-Expanded Neural stem cells + dopamine neurons have a high rate of proliferative activity, especially in the cortex of the brain.
+This approach sounded promising, but transplantation of bone marrow stem cell line did not always lead to the results wanted or ineffective and had potential harm to the patient.
+Since the development of adult stem cell therapy, new methods have been discovered to replicate/replace diseased cells using isolated and expanded mesenchymal cells ( UC-MSC+).
+Neural stem cells have proliferative activity in specific adult brain regions, particularly in the subventricular zone and hippocampus.
+These cells can differentiate into various neural cell types, including neurons and glia, but typically do not generate large numbers of dopamine neurons in the cortex.

 Long-term effects of stem cell therapy for Parkinson’s Disease

-We are still in the early stages of regenerative medicine and the long-term effects of stem cell therapy for Parkinson’s disease are still largely unknown.
-Initial treatment results have shown some promising results, with patients experiencing increase in dopamine cells, modest improvements in motor symptoms that persisted for up to a couple years after treatment.
-The true test of stem cell therapies for parkinson will be whether cell transplants can provide sustained dopamine production and related symptom relief over many years.
+We are still in the early stages of regenerative medicine, and the long-term effects of stem cell therapy for Parkinson’s disease are still largely unknown.
+Initial treatment results have shown some promising results, with patients experiencing an increase in dopamine cells and modest improvements in motor symptoms that persisted up to a couple of years after treatment.
+The actual test of stem cell therapies for Parkinson’s will be whether cell transplants can provide sustained dopamine production and related symptom relief over many years.

 What are the side effects of stem cell therapy?

-Longer-term safety and misuse of stem cell delivery methods also needs to be carefully evaluated, as there are valid concerns about the types of cells used have the potential for stem cell-derived grafts to eventually develop into tumors or cause other adverse effects later on.
-The Regeneration center is committed to multi-year longitudinal studies to better understand the durability of improvements, optimal cell doses and delivery methods, and any delayed risks.
+Longer-term safety and misuse of stem cell delivery methods also need to be carefully evaluated, as there are valid concerns about the types of cells used to have the potential for stem cell-derived grafts to eventually develop into tumors or cause other adverse effects later on.
+The Regeneration Center is committed to multi-year longitudinal studies to understand better the durability of improvements, optimal cell doses and delivery methods, and any delayed risks.
 Once proven safe and effective over the long run, stem cell therapy will modify the course of Parkinson’s, providing lasting regeneration of dopamine neurons and significantly improving quality of life.

-The Regeneration Center uses isolated stem cells that have the potential is unique as it targets the central nervous system to enhance motor neuron function and improve overall quality of life.
-The therapy for people with parkinson’s also focuses on the underlying mental symptoms via infusions of progenitor cells that can release dopa, which then raises the levels of new neuron cells that are needed to slow down, stop or in some cases reverse the gradual progression of Parkinson’s before its too late.
+The Regeneration Center uses isolated stem cells that have the potential to be unique as they target the central nervous system to enhance motor neuron function and improve overall quality of life.
+The therapy for people with Parkinson’s also focuses on the underlying mental symptoms via infusions of progenitor cells that can release dopa, which then raises the levels of new neuron cells needed to slow down, stop, or, in some cases, reverse the gradual progression of Parkinson’s before it’s too late.

 Stem Cell Therapy for Memory Loss

-The Regen Center Stem Cell Therapy for Parkinson’s allows us targeted and customizable dopamine producing cell delivery to help induce neurogenesis over several stages, depending on the severity of the patients underlying health.
-The treatments are effective in being absorbed by the tissues after crossing the blood brain barrier through the use of cerebrospinal fluid or nebulizer.[5]
+The Regen Center Stem Cell Therapy for Parkinson’s allows us targeted and customizable dopamine-producing cell delivery to help induce neurogenesis over several stages, depending on the severity of the patient’s underlying health.
+The treatments are effective in being absorbed by the tissues after crossing the blood-brain barrier through cerebrospinal fluid or nebulizer.[5]

-Treatments options for movement disorder & Parkinsons using Stem cells w/ dopaminergic neurons may include:
+Treatment options for movement disorder & Parkinson’s’ using Stem cells w/ dopaminergic neurons may include:

 • Radio Guided Therapy